spring-cloud/spring-cloud-dataflow-samples/monitoring-samples/README.md

 ![Stream App Monitoring](./images/SCDF-monitoring-prometheus-streams.png)

-and the same architecture is used for monitoring tasks as wel.
+and the same architecture is used for monitoring the tasks as well.

 ![Stream App Monitoring](./images/SCDF-monitoring-prometheus-tasks.png)